 Endometriosis of the abdomen wall

 The abdominal wall is the most common site for extrapelvic endometriosis.
-The deposits usually develop where there are surgical scars, for example, at the site of a previous C-section.
+The deposits usually develop where there are surgical scars, for example, at the site of a previous Caesarean.
 At times it can be difficult to distinguish the pain caused by this condition from the pelvic pain characteristic of endopelvic endometriosis.
 However, the pain is often more focal and constant in nature, and not always associated with the menstrual cycle.
 Sometimes a palpable mass can be felt through the abdomen.
 This type of endometriosis is usually diagnosed using ultrasound and tissue biopsy.
 It is treated by excision of the deposits, although if not completely removed, symptoms can return over time.

 Endometriosis of the thorax

 The areas of the thorax most frequently affected by the endometriosis are the pleura, the pericardium and in rare cases the diaphragm.
 The method by which endometrial issue reaches the thorax is not well understood, although it is widely accepted to be via peritoneal fluid.
 If this is the case then lesions within the diaphragm must also be present to allow the passage of endometrial cells into the thoracic cavity.
-Thoracic endometriosis can also result in an embolism (blockage) of the blood vessels of the lung, meaning less oxygen can be transported to the heart and around the body.
+Thoracic endometriosis can also result in an embolism within the blood vessels of the lung, meaning less oxygen can be transported to the heart and around the body.
 Prompt surgical excision is essential.